awsdocs/amazon-transcribe-developer-guide/doc_source/API_UpdateMedicalVocabulary.md

 The request accepts the following data in JSON format\.

  ** [LanguageCode](#API_UpdateMedicalVocabulary_RequestSyntax) **   <a name="transcribe-UpdateMedicalVocabulary-request-LanguageCode"></a>
-The language code of the entries in the updated vocabulary\.
+The language code of the language used for the entries in the updated vocabulary\.
 US English \(en\-US\) is the only valid language code in Amazon Transcribe Medical\.
 Type: String
 Valid Values:` en-US | es-US | en-AU | fr-CA | en-GB | de-DE | pt-BR | fr-FR | it-IT | ko-KR | es-ES | en-IN | hi-IN | ar-SA | ru-RU | zh-CN | nl-NL | id-ID | ta-IN | fa-IR | en-IE | en-AB | en-WL | pt-PT | te-IN | tr-TR | de-CH | he-IL | ms-MY | ja-JP | ar-AE`
 Required: Yes

  ** [VocabularyFileUri](#API_UpdateMedicalVocabulary_RequestSyntax) **   <a name="transcribe-UpdateMedicalVocabulary-request-VocabularyFileUri"></a>
-The Amazon S3 location of the text file containing the definition of the custom vocabulary\.
-The URI must be in the same AWS region as the API endpoint you are calling\.
-You can see the fields you need to enter for you Amazon S3 location in the example URI here:
+The location in Amazon S3 of the text file that contains the you use for your custom vocabulary\.
+The URI must be in the same AWS Region as the resource that you are calling\.
+The following is the format for a URI:
  ` https://s3.<aws-region>.amazonaws.com/<bucket-name>/<keyprefix>/<objectkey> `
 For example:
  `https://s3.us-east-1.amazonaws.com/AWSDOC-EXAMPLE-BUCKET/vocab.txt`
-For more information about S3 object names, see [Object Keys](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-keys) in the *Amazon S3 Developer Guide*\.
+For more information about Amazon S3 object names, see [Object Keys](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-keys) in the *Amazon S3 Developer Guide*\.
 For more information about custom vocabularies in Amazon Transcribe Medical, see [Medical Custom Vocabularies](http://docs.aws.amazon.com/transcribe/latest/dg/how-it-works.html#how-vocabulary)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2000\.